-The Company maintains a detailed disclosure register which includes and monitors all disclosure records for Board Members and Executive Management.
-Such records are easily accessible by all shareholders without any additional fees or considerations.
+7.2 Overview of Disclosure Records for Members of the Board of Directors and Executive Management by all shareholders without any additional fees or considerations.
 The Company regularly reviews and updates the disclosure data and records in order to accurately reflect the company's position.